dell/terraform-provider-powerscale/docs/data-sources/accesszone.md

 page_title: "powerscale_accesszone Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  Access Zone Datasource
+  Access Zone Datasource.
+PowerScale access zones allow you to isolate data and control who can access data in each zone.
 ---

 # powerscale_accesszone (Data Source)

-Access Zone Datasource
+Access Zone Datasource.
+PowerScale access zones allow you to isolate data and control who can access data in each zone.

 ## Example Usage